Moscow: Grand Principality (1263–1547)

 During the reign of Vasily II, a civil war broke out after Yury of Zvenigorod challenged the succession of his nephew in 1425.
-Moscow switched hands numerous times, and Yury's son, Dmitry Shemyaka, continued to offer resistance until his appanage center of Galich was captured in 1450.
-In ecclesiastical matters, Vasily disapproved of the Council of Florence, leading him to arrest the metropolitan upon his return in 1441 for having it signed.
+Moscow switched hands numerous times; Yury's son, Dmitry Shemyaka, continued to resist until his appanage center of Galich was captured in 1450.
+In ecclesiastical matters, Vasily disapproved of the Council of Florence, leading him to arrest the metropolitan when he returned in 1441 for having signed it.
 Seven years later, a council of Russian bishops elected their own metropolitan, which amounted to a declaration of autocephaly by the Russian Church.
-The fall of Constantinople in 1453 was viewed by the Russians as divine punishment for apostasy, and in 1492, Moscow was called an imperial city for the first time by the Russian metropolitan.
+The fall of Constantinople in 1453 was viewed by the Russians as divine punishment for its apostasy, and in 1492, Moscow was called an imperial city for the first time by the Russian metropolitan.

-During the reign of Ivan III, nearly all of the Russian states were united with Moscow and the foundations for a centralized state were laid.
-His defeat of the Tatars in 1480 also traditionally marks the end of Tatar suzerainty.
-Ivan did his utmost to make his capital a worthy successor to Constantinople, and he had the Kremlin reconstructed after inviting architects from Renaissance Italy, including Petrus Antonius Solarius, who designed the new Kremlin wall and its towers, and Marco Ruffo who designed the new palace for the prince.
-The Kremlin walls as they now appear are those designed by Solarius, completed in 1495.
-The Ivan the Great Bell Tower was built in 1505–1508 and augmented to its present height in 1600.
-A trading settlement, or posad, grew up to the east of the Kremlin, in the area known as Zaradye.
-In the time of Ivan III, the Red Square, originally named the Hollow Field, appeared.
+During the reign of Ivan III, nearly all of the Russian states were united with Moscow, and the foundations for a centralized state were laid.
+In addition, Ivan's defeat of the Tatars in 1480 traditionally marks the end of Tatar suzerainty.
+Ivan did his utmost to make his capital a worthy successor to Constantinople; he had the Kremlin reconstructed after inviting architects from Renaissance Italy—including Petrus Antonius Solarius, who designed the new Kremlin wall and its towers; and Marco Ruffo, who designed the new palace for the prince.
+The current Kremlin walls were designed by Solarius and completed in 1495.
+The Ivan the Great Bell Tower was built in 1505–1508 and augmented to its current height in 1600.
+A trading settlement (or posad) developed east of the Kremlin, in the area known as Zaradye.
+During the time of Ivan III, the Red Square appeared, originally called the "Hollow Field".

 Ivan's son Vasily III continued the expansion of the Muscovite state and annexed the remaining Russian territories.
-His reign also saw the continued development of the doctrine of Moscow as the "third Rome".
-In 1508–1516, the Italian architect Aleviz Fryazin (Novy) arranged for the construction of a moat in front of the eastern wall, which would connect the Moskva and Neglinnaya and be filled with water from Neglinnaya.
-Known as the Alevizov moat and with a length of 541 m, width of 36 m, and depth of 9.5 to 13 m was lined with limestone and, in 1533, fenced on both sides with low, 4 m cogged-brick walls.
+His reign also saw the continued development of the doctrine of Moscow as the "Third Rome".
+In 1508–1516, the Italian architect Aleviz Fryazin (Novy) arranged to construct a moat in front of the eastern wall, which would connect the Moskva and Neglinnaya Rivers, and be filled with water from the Neglinnaya.
+Known as the Alevizov moat, it had a length of 541 m, a width of 36 m, and a depth of 9.5 to 13 m.
+This moat was lined with limestone; in 1533, it was fenced on both sides with low, 4 m cogged-brick walls.